When it comes to image SEO, I’m sure you’ve heard enough about filenames and ALT tags for an entire lifetime.

 (The ones you REALLY want to be shown in image search).

-Then, to help your overall content rank better, use your main page/post keywords to optimise the rest.
+Then, to help your overall content rank better, use your main page/post keywords to optimize the rest.

 I’ll show you how to do that later.